-Rui, N. Z., J. Fuller, and J. J. Hermes (2025).
-"Supersensitive Seismic Magnetometry of White Dwarfs."
-In: The Astrophysical Journal 981.1, 72.
-DOI: 10.3847/1538-4357/adaf9e. arXiv: 2410.20557.
+Rui, NZ, J Fuller, and JJ Hermes (2025).
+"Supersensitive Seismic Magnetometry of White Dwarfs".
+In: The Astrophysical Journal 981.1, p.
+72. DOI: 10.3847/1538-4357/adaf9e.

 The origin of magnetic fields in white dwarfs (WDs) remains mysterious.
-Magnetic WDs are traditionally associated with field strengths $\geq 1$ MG, set by the sensitivity of typical spectroscopic magnetic field measurements.
+Magnetic WDs are traditionally associated with field strengths $\gtrsim 1$ MG, set by the sensitivity of typical spectroscopic magnetic field measurements.
 Informed by recent developments in red giant magnetoasteroseismology, we revisit the use of WD pulsations as a seismic magnetometer.
 WD pulsations primarily probe near-surface magnetic fields, whose effect on oscillation mode frequencies is to asymmetrize rotational multiplets and, if strong enough, suppress gravity-mode propagation altogether.
 The sensitivity of seismology to magnetic fields increases strongly with mode period and decreases quickly with the depth of the partial ionization-driven surface convective zone.
 We place upper limits for magnetic fields in 24 pulsating WDs: 20 hydrogen-atmosphere (DAV) and three helium-atmosphere (DBV) carbon-oxygen WDs, and one extremely low-mass (helium-core) pulsator.
 These bounds are typically ~ 1-10 kG, although they can reach down to ~ 10-100 G for DAVs and helium-core WDs in which lower-frequency modes are excited.
 Seismic magnetometry may enable new insights into the formation and evolution of WD magnetism.